-Q. 9a.
+9a.
 In his new job, Marshall was to work on plans for reducing the St. Mihiel salient.
-The 1st Division moved up to the Foret de Compiegne.
-The 1st and 2nd Divisions were put into the line near Soissons and took heavy losses.
+The First Division moved up to the Foret de Compegne.
+The First and Second divisions were put into the line near Soissons and took heavy losses.
 Foch became Supreme Commander in July 1918.
 A firm decision for an American attack was made at St. Mihiel on August 9th.
-1st Army was being organized at La Ferte-sous-Jouarre.
-Drum was Chief of Staff.
+First Army was being organized at La Ferte-sous-Jouarre.
+Drum was chief of staff.
 Marshall and Walter Grant joined G-3.
-I notice that a number of the places were in the area where Patton's troops fought in World War II.
-Did you re-visit any of these places in 1944-45?
+I notice that a number of these places were in the area where Patton's troops fought in World War II.
+Did you revisit any of these places in 1944-45?

-A. I did not visit any of these fields in '44 and '45.
+I did not visit any of these fields in '44 and '45.

-Q. 9c.
+9c.
 What was your view about the establishment of the Supreme Command in 1918?
 Did recollections of the tardiness in establishing that overall command affect your views in World War II?